LLC vs. Sole Proprietorship: Which Structure is the best to select?

 Taxation and Flexibility

-LLCs are considered pass-through entities, meaning the business itself does not pay federal income taxes.
-Instead, profits and losses pass through to the members and are reported on their individual tax returns.
+The LLCs are regarded as pass-through entities, so the business is not subject to federal income tax.
+They are instead reported to the members, and the profits and losses are shown through the individual tax returns.

-LLCs are highly flexible when it comes to both management and taxation.
+LLCs are very accommodating both in terms of management and taxation.
 Members can:

 • Choose how the LLC is managed

-• Decide whether the LLC is taxed as a sole proprietorship, partnership, or corporation
+• Choose how the LLC is going to be taxed: as a sole proprietorship, partnership or corporation.

-• Elect C-Corp or S-Corp tax treatment if it makes financial sense
+• Choose C-Corp or S-Corp treatment in case it is financially wise.

-Forming a Sole Proprietorship vs. Forming an LLC
+The creation of a Sole Proprietorship vs. Creation of an LLC

 Forming an LLC